kerspoon/gpx-analysis/README.md

  + speed
  + steepness
 - a scatter plot of
- + speed vs. steepness of climb
+ + speed vs. steepness of climb (\*)
  + distance and duration

+\* the speed steepness scatterplot also shows Naismith's Rule and a least squares fit of the same formula as Naismith's Rule with the optimal 2 parameters.
+You can see the fitted values in the stats file.

 # To Do